The Charleston Gaillard Center Education Initiative

 Charlton Singleton has emerged in the last several years as the face of jazz performance in the Lowcountry.
 After long stints in various small ensembles playing many styles of popular music, he became conductor and artistic director of the Charleston Jazz Orchestra, a 20-piece aggregation at the vanguard of jazz in South Carolina today that arose from the prototypical Charlton Singleton Orchestra in March of 2008.

 As Artist-In-Residence, Charlton takes his knowledge of jazz and performing into the classroom.
 Charlton offers in-school workshops, lectures and lessons, engaging Lowcountry students in the rich history of jazz in Charleston.
-Charlton is available to speak on music as a career, work with music teachers, band directors, and classroom teachers to implement lessons on the Harlem Renaissance to prepping musicians prior to band competition.
-He is willing to plan a lesson around the needs of the teacher.
+Charlton is available to work with music teachers, band directors, and classroom teachers to implement lessons.
+He will plan lessons around the needs of the teacher.